MrunaliZode/meeting-scheduler/README.md

 * Docker & docker-compose installed
 * Java (if you want to build locally without Docker)
+* PostgreSQL (if you want to build locally without Docker)

 Run the service (build will use included Dockerfile):